Rec Room Content Discovery

 A framework for the future

 The room card is the most important component in our ecosystem, but it lacked guidelines.
-I started to collaborate with different teams and establish a scalable UI framework for room cards.
+With more space opened up, I started to collaborate with different teams and establish a scalable UI framework for room cards.

-To prevent congnitive overload and improve conversion, I established a strict hierarchy:
+To prevent congnitive overload and improve conversion, I further established a strict hierarchy:

 • Badges (High): Used for displaying time-sensitive information that guarantees a satisfactory game session.
 Up to 1 allowed per room.